AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Async_and_Await/README.md

 myFetch()
 .catch(e => {
-    console.log('There has been a problem with your fetch opeation: ' + e.message);
+    console.log('There has been a problem with your fetch operation: ' + e.message);
 });
 ```
 It makes code much simpler and easier to understand -- no more `.then()` blocks everywhere!